 A thesis that is good enough…is terrifying

 When I realised that, it was empowering.
 But it was also terrifying.
-Although I felt relieved, I now begun to constantly question whether my thesis was actually good enough.
+Although I felt relieved, I now began to constantly question whether my thesis was actually good enough.

 One thing I always took for granted though was that, regardless of the nature of the study or the quality of the findings, I was able to write fluently and didn’t even think about what a gift that is.